dunatron/dius_coding_excercise/README.md

 ## Step Notes

 - rolls is basically how you determine a frames score as for spares and strikes we must have future balls.
+- `stepThroughFrame` needed to be altered as the logic is a bit different on the last frame as they may get an extra ball